Peer Teaching Program

-- Ordinarily be a declared a major in the field; however, students interested in being a Peer Teacher in subject areas closely related to their declared major are also selected.
+- Ordinarily be a declared a major in the field; however, students interested in being a Peer Teacher in subject areas closely related to their major are also selected.
 Students in any major may peer teach in GenEd.

-- Have a cumulative GPA 3.25 with 60 credit hours by end of the semester in which they are applying.
+- Have completed at least two years of college-level study by end of the semester in which they are applying.

 Approximately 40 positions will be available per semester, 15 of which are reserved for GenEd courses.

 - Attend the all-day Peer Teaching Institute held the Friday immediately before the beginning of the semester.